SuperK-Soft/SKAnalysis/UserTools/TreeReader/README.md

 When enabling additional functionality for SK files the following options are also available:
 ```
 LUN 10                                         # LUN to assign to the file (10)
+LUN2 1                                         # one or more additional LUNs may be allocated if required
 SK_GEOMETRY 4                                  # which SK geometry this file relates to (4)
 skoptn 31,30,26,25                             # options describing what to load via skread/skrawread (31)
 skbadopt 23                                    # which classes of channels to mask (23)